Tropical cyclones in 2017: September

 12 cyclones existed in September 2017.
 In the Western Pacific, Typhoons Talim and Doksuri, as well as Tropical Storm Guchol and Tropical Depression 22W (Nando) formed.
 In the Eastern Pacific, Hurricanes Otis, Max, Norma, and Tropical Storm Pilar existed during September.
 The strongest cyclone of September was Hurricane Maria, which was the second Category 5 hurricane to make landfall in the Atlantic in 2017.
 Hurricanes Jose, Katia, and Lee also existed in the Atlantic.

 October

 14 cyclones existed in October 2017.
 The strongest tropical cyclone in this month was Typhoon Lan, which was the third most intense tropical cyclone based on central pressure.
 Along with Lan, Tropical Depression 23W, Tropical Depressions 26W and 29W, Tropical Storm Saola, Typhoons Khanun, and Damrey existed in the Western Pacific.
 In the Atlantic, Hurricanes Nate, Ophelia, as well as Tropical Storm Philippe existed during the month.
 In the Eastern Pacific, Tropical Storms Ramon and Selma formed during the month.
 In the North Indian Ocean, Land Depression 02 and Depression BOB 05 formed during the month.

 November

+8 cyclones existed in November 2017.
+The strongest and deadliest tropical cyclone during this month was Cyclone Ockhi, which affected Sri Lanka, India, and The Maldives, causing 318 deaths and $920 million in damages.
+Another cyclone that formed in the North Indian Ocean was Depression BOB 06, which also affected Eastern India.
+In the North Atlantic, Tropical Storm Rina existed and became the last-named storm in the basin.
+Its remnants eventually led to the formation of Cyclone Numa in mid-November.
+In the Western Pacific, Tropical Storms Haikui and Kirogi existed during the month, affecting the Philippines and Indochina.
+In the Australian Region, cyclones Cempaka and Dahlia affected Indonesia and existed during this month.

 December

+During the month of December, 11 systems formed within their respective basins.
+The strongest tropical cyclone of this month is Cyclone Ava, which brought devastating impacts to Eastern Madagascar.
+The costliest and deadliest tropical cyclones of this month were Typhoon Tembin and Tropical Storm Kai-tak, both of which affected the Caroline Islands, Philippines, Malaysia, and Vietnam throughout their existence.
+Other tropical cyclones from this month include Tropical Storm Bolaven, which existed throughout January 2018, Cyclone Guará in the South Atlantic, Cyclone Hilda and Tropical Low 05U in the Australian Region, BOB 08 in the North Indian Ocean, and three tropical depressions in the South Pacific.